maybe-finance/maybe/README.md

 There's a LOT of work to do to get this functioning, but it should be feasible.

+## Backstory

+We spent the better part of 2021/2022 building a personal finance + wealth management app called Maybe.
+Very full-featured, including an "Ask an Advisor" feature which connected users with an actual CFP/CFA to help them with their finances (all included in your subscription).

+The business end of things didn't work out and so we shut things down mid-2023.

+We spend the better part of $1,000,000 building the app (employees + contractors, data providers/services, infrastructure, etc).

+We're now reviving the product as a fully open-source project.
+The goal is to let you run the app yourself, for free, and use it to manage your own finances and eventually offer a hosted version of the app for a small monthly fee.

 ## Features

 As a personal finance + wealth management app, Maybe has a lot of features.
-Here's a quick overview of some of the main ones...
+Here's a brief overview of some of the main ones...

 -   Net worth tracking
 -   Financial account syncing